 Besides his academic activities, he cofounded FELINN, an association defending decentralization, privacy, and free software through popular education.

 Master Thesis, 2016

 CoIoT is an ongoing project to manage consent in the IoT.
 It is an Android app that enables the definition of user privacy policies, and interacts automatically with IoT devices according to the user’s choices.

-This year, I teach in Algorithmic and Programming 4 (en).
+This year, I teach a full-time duty in Databases at

 Genetic Algorithms and Project Management (fr),

 Algorithmic and Programming 4 (fr), and Algorithmic and Programming 4 (en).